redpanda-data/connect/website/docs/components/processors/sleep.md

 ### `duration`

-`string` The duration of time to sleep for each execution.
+The duration of time to sleep for each execution.

+Type: `string`
+Default: `"100us"`